 Janie speaks to a television show about a lady named Tara Furman who has made a choice to submit to her husband and claims that she is submissive and he treats her quite well.
 She also brags about how she noticed once she began being submissive to her own husband, there was less tension.
-I imagine if I were a lesbian and married to either Tara or Janie and they did anything I told them to without question, or ‘nagging’ as Janie so fondly terms the action, I would be pretty happy too.
+I imagine if I were married to either Tara or Janie and they did anything I told them to without question, or ‘nagging’ as Janie so fondly terms the action, I would be pretty happy too.
 Just a thought.

 So, experiment time.